Commands: all

 getprojectileinfo(TYPE, 'VALUE')

-TYPE - projectile type ID (return value of addprojectile/getprojectiletype)
+Parameters: | TYPE - projectile type ID (return value of addprojectile/getprojectiletype) 'VALUE' - Value you want to get ('table','flags','weapon') |

-VALUE - The requested value of a projectile (string)
+Returns: | VALUE - The requested value of a projectile (string) |

 Gets information from a certain projectile type.
 TYPE must be the projectile type ID which is returned by the commands addprojectile and getprojectiletype.